 Drivers must have auto liability insurance in Florida, but some drivers do not follow the law.
-When you are involved in a car accident with an uninsured motorist, you may only seek compensation for your injuries by directly suing the uninsured driver.
+When involved in a Port St. Lucie car accident with an uninsured motorist, you may only seek compensation for your injuries by directly suing the uninsured driver.

 You could also file a claim with your insurance company, depending on the type of coverage you have.
 An uninsured motorist accident lawyer in Port St. Lucie, FL, can evaluate your case and explain your options for seeking compensation.

 Florida Auto Insurance Laws Can Determine How Much Compensation You Collect

 Like many other states, Florida requires all drivers to carry automobile liability insurance.
 This insurance can cover medical expenses and other costs incurred when the insured driver harms another person due to negligence.